taajik/telegram-anon-bot-cloudflare/README.md

 6. Add a new environment variable with the name `ENV_BOT_TOKEN` and the value of your bot token that [@BotFather](https://t.me/botfather) gave you. (you can encrypt these variables)
 7. Add another environment variable with the name `ENV_BOT_SECRET` and set the value to a random secret.
 See https://core.telegram.org/bots/api#setwebhook
 8. Add yet another environment variable with the name `ENV_BOT_USERNAME` and set the value to your bot's username (without the @).
-9. Create three KV database. see https://developers.cloudflare.com/kv/get-started/#create-a-kv-namespace-via-the-dashboard
+9. Create four KV database. see https://developers.cloudflare.com/kv/get-started/#create-a-kv-namespace-via-the-dashboard
-10. Add three binding variable with the names `CHATS`, `LINKS` and `CUSTOM_LINKS` and bind them to the KV databases you just created. see https://developers.cloudflare.com/kv/concepts/kv-namespaces/#bind-your-kv-namespace-via-the-dashboard
+10. Add four binding variable with the names `CHATS`, `LINKS`, `CUSTOM_LINKS` and `BLOCKS` and bind them to the KV databases you just created. see https://developers.cloudflare.com/kv/concepts/kv-namespaces/#bind-your-kv-namespace-via-the-dashboard
 11. Click on "Edit Code" to change the source code of your new worker.
 12. Replace the code in editor with the code from [bot.js](bot.js).
 13. Optional: Change the `WEBHOOK` variable to a different path.
 See https://core.telegram.org/bots/api#setwebhook
+13. Optional: Add the `HASH_SALT` environment variable and set it to a different random value.
 14. Click on "Deploy" and then "Save and deploy".
 15. In the HTTP panel append `/registerWebhook` to the url.
 For example: https://my-worker-123.username.workers.dev/registerWebhook
 16. Click "Send".
 In the Preview panel should appear `Ok`.
 If 401 Unauthorized appears, there might be a problem with the environment variables.
 17. Congrats, now you can share the username of your Telegram bot with people.

-## Bot behaviour